BigPolarBear1/factorization/README.md

 YEA YEA YEA.
 THIS SHIT I"M DOING IS CORRECT.
 WATCH TOMORROW ASSHOLES.

+IT WILL WORK.
+I FIGURED IT OUT.
+WATCH TOMORROW.
+I AM ANTIFA, FROM THE WOKIE RESISTANCE, HERE TO DESTROY AMERCA.
+HAHAHAHAHHAHAHAHAHAHAHAHHAHAHAHA.
+Going to make the future gay and queer and no army in the world can stop me.
+Not even a pussy cunt like pete hegseth.

 EUREKA!!!

 Yesterday I added chapter 7 to the paper.